Some Rehabbers have a fear of commitment!

 Reply to Fear of Commitment

 Is it fear of commitment?
-Or is it an adrenalin rush?
+Or is it an adrenaline rush?

 Is more than just - excitement?

 Preparation to be a landlord in a buy and hold, a phase to consider...

 Preparation for the exit strategy, still not the final phase...

 What to do after the sale with the profits, is the business plan.

 You've done a lot of preparation so far, the question is, for what?
 What Is Your Desired Outcome?